ssloy/ssloy.github.io/docs/tinyrenderer/barycentric.md

 ### Example 1
 These weights tell us how much of \( A \) and \( B \) contribute to the position of \( P \).
 To take an example, let us imagine a one meter-long rod.
 Put 750g to the left end (point $A$), and 250g to the right end (point $B$).
-To make the rod balance on a triangle, we need to adapt the lengths of the levers.
+To make the rod balance on a needle, we need to adapt the lengths of the levers.
 In this case, the rod is balanced if $P$ is 25cm from the left endpoint, and therefore, 75cm from the right.

 ![](barycentric/1d.png)